-Increase Your Product Success Rate by Focusing on the User Experience
+Increase Product Success Rates by Focusing On the User Experience

 One very difficult risk in computer vision design is developing a product that is undesirable and/or unusable.
 This often happens when developers have a powerful technology and go looking for a solution which often leads to solving insignificant problems.
 As developers and business leaders we cannot afford to miss the mark here with such a large up-front investment.
 Without the significant research from stakeholders on what value the product could bring, developing the wrong product solution is very possible.
 Another risk is over designing and under designing a product.
 With this promising technology it’s easy as developers to get excited about new features and capabilities sometimes these are not desirable to the end user.
 On the other hand, you can also risk creating a product that is under designed and falls short on delivering critical value.